 After a summer of use in a variety of camping spots, I can tell you that I don’t plan on camping without the Helinox Lite Cot again.

-Big Agnes Helinox Lite Cot Review
+Helinox Lite Cot Size

 Let’s talk specs.
 The bed surface of the Big Agnes Helinox Lite Cot is rip-stop polyester with sleeves on either side.
 It’s slightly over six feet long and just about two feet wide.